 Important things to include in your proposal:

-- What device will you be working on?
-It's important to get the device name exactly correct, which can be tricky since some devices have crazy names like the SuperSonic Matrix Mid SC-999.
+It's important to get the device name exactly correct, which can be tricky because some devices have crazy names like the SuperSonic Matrix Mid SC-999.
 (Try saying that five times fast!)
 If your device was provided by iFixit, use the full name listed on the white iFixit label affixed to the device.
-This is trickier than it sounds because some devices have multiple labels, but only one of them has the correct name.
+Devices can have multiple labels, so be sure you are looking at the one with the correct name.
 To find the correct label, look at the pictures below.
 If you've decided to use your own device, take the time to research the full device name.
 Your best bet will be to search the manufacturer's product page.
 If you're still unsure of your device's correct name, ask us!

 Are there disassembly instructions available?
 If so, how good are they, and how are yours going to be better?